JaredTan/Pinned/docs/README.md

-Pinned
+# Pinned

 Link to Live Site

 Trello

-Minimum Viable Product
+## Minimum Viable Product

-Pinspired is a web application inspired by Pinterest built using Ruby on Rails and React/Redux.
+Pinned is a full-stack web application inspired by Pinterest.
+This project utilizes Ruby on Rails on the backend with a PostgreSQL database, and React.js with a Redux architectural framework on the frontend.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:

- Hosting on Heroku
- New account creation, login, and guest/demo login Profile
- Boards and Pins
- Follows
- Discover Feed on home page
- Production README
-Design Docs

-View Wireframes
-React Components
-API Endpoints
-DB Schema
-Sample State
-Implementation Timeline

-Phase 1: Backend Setup and Front End User Authentication (2 days)

-Objective: Create a functioning Rails project with front-end Authentication.
-Style Signup and Login forms.

-Phase 2: Pins Model, API, and Components (2 days)

-Objective: Allow Pins to be created, read, edited and destroyed through the API.
-Style Pins.

-Phase 3: Boards (2 days)

-Objective: Allow Boards to be created, read, edited and destroyed through the API.
-Style Boards.

-Phase 4: Discover Feed and Infinite Scroll (1 day)

-Objective: Add a Discover Feed to home page and add infinite scroll to Pins.
-Style Discover Feed and Navigation Bar.

-Phase 5: Follows and User Profile (2 days)

-Objective: Allow Users to follow and unfollow other users and check who is following them.
-Style User Profile page and Follows pages.

-Bonus Features (TBD)

- Search
- Notifications
- Private Boards
- Likes
++ Hosting on Heroku
++ New User Sign Up and Sign In, Demo Login
++ Profile
++ Boards and Pins
++ Follows
++ Discover Feed on home page
++ Production README
++ Design Docs

+## Design Documents

+* [View Wireframes][views]
+* [Database Schema][db_schema]
+* [API Endpoints][api_endpoints]
+* [React Components][component_hierarchy]
+* [Sample State][sample-state]

+[db_schema]: ./docs/db_schema.md
+[views]: ./docs/views.md
+[api_endpoints]: ./docs/api_endpoints.md
+[component_hierarchy]: ./docs/componenthierarchy.md
+[sample-state]: ./docs/sample-state.md

+## Implementation Timeline

+# Phase 1: Backend Setup and Front End User Authentication (2 days)

++ Objective: Build a functional Front End User Authentication, and a working database to store pin and board data.

+# Phase 2: Pin Model, API, and Front End Components (2 days)

++ Objective: Set up Pin functionality with working backend AJAX requests.
+Be able to modify pins using React and Redux store and state.
+Style.

+# Phase 3: Board Model, API, and Front End Components  (2 days)

++ Objective: Set up Pin functionality with working backend AJAX requests.
+Be able to modify boards using React and Redux store and state.
+Style.

+# Phase 4: User Profiles and Followings (2 days)

++ Objective: Build functionality for users to create their profiles pages, and to follow other users with follower + following functionality.

+# Phase 5: Home Feed + (Search) (2 days)

++ Objective: Design the home index page, with assorted pins shown with style.
+Create an explore feed on the NavBar to view trending pins.
+If time, implement a search bar at the top of the home page.
+If time, implement infinite scroll capability.

+# Bonus Features (TBD)

++ Search
++ Infinite Scroll
++ Notifications
++ Private Boards
++ Likes